-Normally, the treatment includes staying away from any triggers that can be found and using medications like B-blockers, Calcium Channel blocker, tryptans, anti-inflammatories, pain medications, steroids and others.
-Even with all these treatments, many people get minimal, if any, relief and continue to need medications for much of their lives.
+Usually, the treatment includes staying away from triggers and using medication like B-blockers, Calcium Channel blockers, triptans, anti-inflammatories, pain medications, steroids, etc. Even with these treatments, many people get minimal, if any, relief.
+They continue to need drugs for much of their lives.

-- Hormone imbalances.
 Excess Estrogen is a common imbalance in men and women, followed by Testosterone and Progesterone deficiencies.
 Many women have Migraines at the same time every month as hormones fluctuate.
-They aren’t crazy, it really does happen and is more common than many think.
+They aren’t crazy!
+It does happen and is more common than many think.

-These are just a few of the common things I find regularly that contribute to Migraines, but there are many more.
-Each person is unique and has their own set of circumstances.
-Traditional medical providers may not have the tools or training to search for these causes and may be limited to prescribing medications to just handling the symptoms.
+These are a few common things we regularly find that contribute to Migraines, but there are more.
+Traditional medical providers may not have the tools or training to search for these causes.
+They may be limited to prescribing medications to just handling the symptoms.